HackRank/Glitch-Effect/README.md

 If you can keep a node running that accepts incoming connections, you'll really be helping the network a lot.
-Port 8333 on your firewall needs to be open to receive incoming conn
+Port 8333 on your firewall needs to be open to receive incoming conne